 Mazamas will pay any and all emergency rescue and evacuation costs and expenses for which a Mazama member in good standing may be legally responsible for emergency rescue and evacuation of such Mazama members anywhere in the world, subject to the following:

-1. The maximum payment per Mazamas member is $5,000.00 in any annual policy period (Oct 1 - Sept 30, the Mazamas FY).
+- The maximum payment per Mazamas member is $5,000.00 in any annual policy period (Oct 1 - Sept 30, the Mazamas FY).
 Emergency expenses for transportation, medical services and supplies necessarily incurred during the rescue and evacuation resulting from hiking, climbing, or backcountry skiing activities are covered.
-Up to $3,000.00 will be reimbursed for the costs of retrieving and transporting to the nearest international airport the body of a covered Mazama member who died while engaging in the above covered activities.
+In addition, up to $2,000.00 will be reimbursed for the costs of retrieving and transporting to the nearest international airport the body of a covered Mazama member who died while engaging in the above covered activities.

-4. Coverage begins and ends at the trailhead.
+- Coverage begins and ends at the trail head.
 Rescues or evacuations relating to accidents while traveling to or returning from the trail head are specifically excluded.
 Cost relating to searches for missing persons are specifically excluded.

-10. Claims must be made within 90 days of the emergency rescue or evacuation.
-Claims must be submitted via email and/or hard-copy, together with appropriate supporting documentation, to:
+- Claims must be made within 60 days of the emergency rescue or evacuation.
+Claims must be submitted in writing, together with appropriate supporting documentation, to:

 II.
 Optional Per-Trip Coverage

 Mazama members in good standing may also obtain emergency rescue and evacuation coverage for trips to peaks over 6,000 meters as follows: